Best Motivational Self-Help

 Best Self-Help in New Age Religion

-Through meditations and simple techniques, Eckhart shows us how to quiet our thoughts, see the world in the present moment, and find a path to “a life of grace, ease, and lightness.”. -- Oprah Winfrey The POWER OF NOW can transform your thinking.
+Through meditations and simple techniques, Eckhart shows us how to quiet our thoughts, see the world in the present moment, and find a path to a life of grace, ease, and lightness.”. -- Oprah Winfrey The POWER OF NOW can transform your thinking.

 Reviews

-"This was my "last book" I read it three months ago and haven't returned to that dark and hopeless place yet.
+Find Best Price at Amazon"This was my "last book" I read it three months ago and haven't returned to that dark and hopeless place yet.
 I had spent my life reading thousands of books trying to "figure it out" to make my way to a place of happiness and functionality, what Tolle explains that trying to solve the problems of thought from the level of thought is an impossibility."

 "I decided to experiment with a singing bowl to see if it would help get me "into the now" before doing mindfulness meditation, to help stop my mind from drifting to the future and past."